rschristopher/ischristtrue.com/src/modern-views/millennialism.md

 Let's be clear, Satan had earthly dominion, the nations *were* his to deceive.
 The age before Christ was the dominion of Satan.
-This changed first in Israel, where it was foretold that God would inherit all nations (ending the dominion of Satan).
+This changed first in Israel, in the age of the Mosaic law, where it was foretold that God would inherit all nations (ending the dominion of Satan).

 !!! quote "Psalm 82"
     God standeth in the congregation of the mighty; he judgeth among the gods.